wp-plugins/shorturl/readme.txt

 === Plugin Name ===
 Contributors: kolev
 Donate link: http://nikolay.com/projects/sponsor/
-Tags: short URL, URL shortener, shorturl, revcanonical, shortlink, seo, linkrot Requires at least: 2.7
+Tags: short URL, URL shortener, shorturl, revcanonical, shortlink, seo, linkrot, permalink, redirect Requires at least: 2.7
 Tested up to: 2.7.9
-Stable tag: 0.2
+Stable tag: 0.3

 ShortURL plugin creates short permalinks to your posts and pages using the Short URL Autodiscovery specification.

 == Description ==

 ShortURL plugin allows you to use your blog as a URL shorterning service by implementing both HTML and HTTP Short URL Autodiscovery specifications.
-Short URLs will be in the form of http://domain/basepath/~code.
+Short URLs will be in the form of http://domain/basepath/-code.
 The autodiscovery feature allows third-party services that honor it to use your own short URLs instead of generating new ones using services such as TinyURL, bit.ly, and others.
 This gives your posts and pages canonical short URLs that give you all SEO benefits and don't leak traffic out to external domains and will prevent linkrot.

 == Installation ==